oroinc/documentation/user/back-office/system/configuration/commerce/search/saved-search.rst

 Configure Global Saved Search Settings
 ======================================

+.. begin_include

 You can configure the ability for registered customer users to save search queries, return to these saved search queries later, receive notifications when a new product falls under the search conditions and when products from the search query result are back in stock.

-By default, saved search is enabled (if Elasticsearch is used as the search engine for the application).
+By default, saved search is enabled if Elasticsearch is used as the search engine for the application.
+Please be aware that additional configuration of Elasticsearch may be required as the saved search feature uses percolate queries.

+.. note:: Percolate queries will not be executed by Elasticsearch if |search.allow_expensive_queries| configuration option is set to false.
+By default, this option is enabled but please be aware that if it is disabled, the saved search feature will not work.

+In addition, this feature is highly demanding when it comes the server resources, therefore the following recommendations will help you to keep good performance:

+* The more CPU cores, the better
+* The more nodes, the better
+* The more primary shards the better
+* Put ``savedsearch_*`` indices onto a separate nodes.

+You may need to manually toggle the notifications that are sent as part of this feature.
+For example, when you need to mute notifications before importing large amounts of data, use the ``oro:website-elasticsearch:saved-search:mute`` Symfony console command.
+To unmute them back, use ``oro:website-elasticsearch:saved-search:unmute`` Symfony console command.
+By default, all changed products are added to the stored saved search results as if the customers have already been notified about them so that no notifications are sent.
+Please keep in mind that by specifying the option ``*--reprocess-accumulated-changes'`` you have the ability to reprocess the changed products that have accumulated so far and notify customers about them.

+.. note:: This option does not send notifications itself but initiates the processing of the accumulated changes.
+The notification sending is initiated by the cron command ``oro:website-elasticsearch:saved-search:consume-alerts``.

+The cron command ``oro:cron:website-elasticsearch:saved-search:create-alerts`` runs at 00:00 UTC to process the modified products and prepare notifications.
+You can also start this process manually with the following command: ``oro:website-elasticsearch:saved-search:create-alerts``.
+The cron command ``oro:cron:website-elasticsearch:saved-search:consume-alerts`` runs at 04:00 UTC to initiate the sending of email notifications.
+You can also start this process manually with: ``oro:website-elasticsearch:saved-search:consume-alerts``.

+.. end_include

-.. note:: This option is also available on the :ref:`organization <organization-commerce--configuration--saved-search>` and :ref:`website <configuration--website-commerce--search--saved-search>` levels.
+.. note:: Saved Search configuration options are also available on the :ref:`organization <organization-commerce--configuration--saved-search>` and :ref:`website <configuration--website-commerce--search--saved-search>` levels.

 .. image:: /user/img/system/config_commerce/search/saved-search-global-config.png
    :alt: Saved search configuration on global level